Superbition/Celestte-Docs/docs/using_voltis/views.md

 ## Nested Views

 You may have already noticed that some views are defined using dot notation, this allows you to access nested views in multiple directories, so `common.sidebar.view.html` is actually leading to `/resources/views/common/sidebar.view.html`.
-This is automatically converted by Polyel.
+This is automatically converted by Voltis.

 ## View Directives